DylanParenzee/learn_journ/README.md

 Going over the Previous react sessions this week, starting from the top and working my way back down, hoping to get a more thorough base understanding.

+<b>Tuesday 25.01.22 </b>
+- re practice nesting components
+- re CSS in react
+- re CSS inline declartions in JSX

+As stated, going over everything again to create a more thorough understanding of the basics, dont want to move forward with react until I know that I have a solid foundation. (forgot to commit last night)

+<b> Wednesday 26.01.22 </b>
+- re Utilising javascript in react
+- re props declaration and usage
+- re props Destructuring

+It was a really good session today, everything really makes alot more sense the second time around, happy with progress so far.